 So what does the term "cart abandonment" mean, and what makes your visitors leave their carts last minute?
 Let's explore!

-What Cart Abandonment Is And Why Should You Care?
+What Cart Abandonment Is, And Why Should You Care?

 Simply put, cart abandonment means when a customer leaves the payment process in the middle.

 The more customers abandon your site, the more loss you'll have to bear in terms of operational and developmental costs.
-That is why it is critical to creating strategies that can help you reduce your cart abandonment ratio and win more customers over time.
+That is why it is critical to create strategies that can help you reduce your cart abandonment ratio and win more customers over time.
 We also have the Ultimate Cart Abandonment Guide you can check out to help you improve your conversion.

 There are many reasons why customers abandon your website, including:

-• Absence of guest checkout option
+- Absence of guest checkout option

-• Hidden costs
+- Hidden costs

-• Limited shipping and payment options
+- Limited shipping and payment options

-• Slow site speed
+- Slow site speed

-• Security concerns
+- Security concerns

-14 Checkout Page Strategies To Improve Conversion Rates In 2023
+14 Checkout Page Strategies To Improve Conversion Rates

 1. Allow Guest Checkout